ClNo/flask-squirrel/README.rst

 There is a small document management example to show how you can use Flask-Squirrel.
 The goal is to upload a document on a server and assign it to an ordering of material a small company uses for its projects.

-The following steps are made for Linux; for Windows or Mac you should adapt some paths in the configuration file.

 *Note: This demo needs at least Python 3.7 because of the function datetime.datetime.fromisoformat() for the initial DB creation.
 Flask-Squirrel itself also works with Python 3.6.*

+The following steps are made for Linux; for Windows or Mac you should adapt some paths in the configuration file.
+Do the project setup:

 .. code-block:: bash